 As a result of the desire of retailers to more closely manage inventory levels, there is a growing trend among them to purchase products on a "just-in-time" basis.
 Due to a number of factors, including (i) manufacturing lead-times, (ii) seasonal purchasing patterns and (iii) the potential for material price increases, we may be required to shorten our lead-time for production and more closely anticipate our retailers' and customers' demands, which could in the future require us to carry additional inventories and increase our working capital and related financing requirements.
-This may increase the cost of warehousing inventory or result in excess inventory becoming difficult to manage, unusable or obsolete.
-In addition, if our retailers significantly change their inventory management strategies, we may encounter difficulties in filling customer orders or in liquidating excess inventories or may find that customers are cancelling orders or returning products, which may have a material adverse effect on our business.
+This may increase the cost of warehousing inventory or result in excess inventory becoming difficult to manage, unsable or obsolete.
+In addition, if our retailers significantly change their inventory management strategies, we may have a material adverse effect on our business.